 As the most visited city in the world, hotels in Paris can get booked up early.
 Make sure that if you are planning a trip to Paris that you book your hotel well in advance of travelling, particularly if you visiting during Spring and Summer or around Christmas and New Year.
-You can book a hotel in Paris by clicking here.

 4. Be respectful